-The Forestry Development Strategy (2006-2020)[2] recognises the role of forests in terms of rural development and poverty reduction, in particular for ethnic minorities and other groups that are dependent on forest lands and resources for their livelihoods.
+The Forestry Development Strategy (2006-2020)[2] and subsequent Forestry Development Strategy in the 2021-2030 period, with a vision to 2050[3] recognise the role of forests in terms of rural development and poverty reduction, in particular for ethnic minorities and other groups that are dependent on forest lands and resources for their livelihoods.
 Viet Nam’s forest laws and regulations recognise a wide range of benefits and services provided by forests and make provision for their allocation and distribution.
 This includes both the direct economic benefits from harvesting of timber and non-timber forest products (NTFPs) as well as the environmental services provided by forests.
 The principle of fair distribution of benefits arising from the use of forest resources is expected to be applied to the implementation of National REDD+ Programme[3] and Provincial REDD+ Action Plans.

 The Forestry Law (2017) makes provisions for allowable exploitation of all three forest types (special use, protection and production), enabling forest owners to develop plans and benefit from forests accordingly and in line with the forest purpose[4].
 This includes that compensation is to be provided to providers of forest ecosystem services based on the principles of ‘openness, democracy, objectivity and equality; and conformity with the Vietnamese law and international conventions’[5].
 The absorption and retention of forest carbon, reduction of greenhouse gas emissions by reducing deforestation and forest degradation, and sustainable forest management (i.e. REDD+), are recognised as forest ecosystem services[6].
 The Law on Biodiversity (2008)[7] also states that organisations and individuals that benefit from biodiversity exploitation and use are required to share their benefits with concerned parties.